 Technical and Legal Assistance Project to Support the Philippines in the Implementation of UN PoA and ATT — Phase III

-At the final summary visit to the Philippines from 22 to 23 March 2017, the legal and technical experts will present their respective review outcomes and recommendations to Government representatives.
-Specific attention will be given to legal and technical areas of particular importance.
-Ample time will also be provided for ensuing questions and discussions among Government participants and the experts.
+At the final summary visit to the Philippines from 22 to 23 March 2017, the legal and technical experts presented their respective review outcomes and recommendations to Government representatives.
+Specific attention was given to legal and technical areas of particular importance.
+Ample time was also provided for ensuing questions and discussions among Government participants and the experts.

-The project is implemented with financial support from the United Nations Trust Facility Supporting Cooperation on Arms Regulation (UNSCAR).
+The project was implemented with financial support from the United Nations Trust Facility Supporting Cooperation on Arms Regulation (UNSCAR).